Panel analysis: Random effects models

 There are unique, time constant attributes of individuals that are not correlated with the individual regressors.
 Pooled OLS can be used to derive unbiased and consistent estimates of parameters even when time constant attributes are present, but random effects will be more efficient.

-Fixed effects is a feasible generalised least squares technique which is asymptotically more efficient than Pooled OLS when time constant attributes are present.
+Random effects model is a feasible generalised least squares technique which is asymptotically more efficient than Pooled OLS when time constant attributes are present.
 Random effects adjusts for the serial correlation which is induced by unobserved time constant attributes.

 Models with instrumental variables

 In the standard random effects (RE) and fixed effects (FE) models, independent variables are assumed to be uncorrelated with error terms.
 Provided the availability of valid instruments, RE and FE methods extend to the case where some of the explanatory variables are allowed to be endogenous.
 As in the exogenous setting, RE model with Instrumental Variables (REIV) requires more stringent assumptions than FE model with Instrumental Variables (FEIV) but it tends to be more efficient under appropriate conditions.

 To fix ideas, consider the following model:

 where $c_i$ is unobserved unit-specific time-invariant effect (call it unobserved effect) and $x_{it}$ can be correlated with $u_{is}$ for s possibly different from t.
 Suppose there exists a set of valid instruments $z_i=(z_{i1},\ldots,z_{it})$.

 In REIV setting, key assumptions include that $z_i$ is uncorrelated with $c_i$ as well as $u_{it}$ for $t=1,\ldots,T$.
 In fact, for REIV estimator to be efficient, conditions stronger than uncorrelatedness between instruments and unobserved effect are necessary.

 On the other hand, FEIV estimator only requires that instruments be exogenous with error terms after conditioning on unobserved effect i.e. $E[u_{it} \mid z_i,c_i]=0[1]$.
 The FEIV condition allows for arbitrary correlation between instruments and unobserved effect.
 However, this generality does not come for free: time-invariant explanatory and instrumental variables are not allowed.
 As in the usual FE method, the estimator uses time-demeaned variables to remove unobserved effect.
 Therefore, FEIV estimator would be of limited use if variables of interest include time-invariant ones.

 The above discussion has parallel to the exogenous case of RE and FE models.
 In the exogenous case, RE assumes uncorrelatedness between explanatory variables and unobserved effect, and FE allows for arbitrary correlation between the two.
 Similar to the standard case, REIV tends to be more efficient than FEIV provided that appropriate assumptions hold.